a20351766/udo.1.4.0/docs/source/Fabric-FAQ.rst

 ..

 :Question:
-  **I want to write a consensus implementation for Fabric.
+  **I want to write a consensus implementation for UDO.
 Where do I begin?**

 :Answer:
   A consensus plugin needs to implement the ``Consenter`` and ``Chain``